-OpenEnterpriseThe release of the IEC 62591 Wireless Interface enables RemoteField ToolsAutomation Solutions to introduce Field Tools as the latest member of our OpenEnterprise software family.
-Field Tools is a comprehensive software solution that folds several Remote Automation Solutions configuration software tools - ROCLINKTM, ControlWave Designer, and TechView, among others - into one point-of-access tool.
-Field

-Tools simplifies the process of configuring both wired and wireless HART devices.
+Emerson Process Management Field Tools The release of the IEC 62591 Wireless Interface enables Remote Automation Solutions to introduce Emerson Process Management Field Tools.
+Field Tools is a comprehensive software solution that folds several Remote Automation Solutions configuration software tools - ROCLINK[TM], ControlWave Designer, and TechView, among others - into one point-of-access tool.
+Field Tools simplifies the process of configuring both wired and wireless HART devices.

-Once you have installed the IEC 62591 modules and wired them to the Smart Wireless Field Link, you use Field Tools to configure and then commission ("activate") the entire network.
+Once you have installed the IEC 62591 modules and wired them to the Field Link, you use Field Tools to configure and then commission ("activate") the entire network.
 Refer to Chapter 3, Configuring and Commissioning, for specific instructions.